Hunter, Young lead Hawks to 114-96 win over Nets

-NEW YORK (AP) — De’Andre Hunter scored 23 points help the Atlanta Hawks to a 114-96 win over the Brooklyn Nets on Friday night.
+Two nights after blowing a fourth quarter lead to Brooklyn, the Hawks maintained their discipline and focus in defeating the Nets 114-96 Friday.

+“I don’t evaluate guys on just making shots,” Atlanta coach Lloyd Pierce said.
+“The ability to compete, to not be out of position, to be effective and efficient offensively, that’s most important. … I think if you’re making the right plays and you’re competing at a high level, that’s how I try to evaluate our guys.”

-Trae Young scored 21 points and John Collins had 20 for Atlanta, which had six players score in double figures and improved to 4-1.
-Atlanta split a back-to-back set with Brooklyn at Barclays Center.
+De’Andre Hunter scored 23 points to lead Atlanta, which had six players score in double figures and improved to 4-1.
+Trae Young scored 21 points and John Collins added 20 for Atlanta.

+As does Brooklyn, which left first year coach Steve Nash lamenting both its offensive and defensive performance.

+“Our defense can be a lot better,” Nash said.
+“We have to get better offensively.”

-Kevin Durant scored 28 points to lead the Nets, who have lost three of four.
-Kyrie Irving had 18 points and 11 rebounds.
+Even though Kevin Durant scored 28 points and Kyrie Irving had 18 points and 11 rebounds, the Nets have lost three of four.

-The Nets came back to beat the Hawks Wednesday night in a 145-141 thriller.
+The Nets came back to beat the Hawks on Wednesday night in a 145-141 thriller.
 The Hawks ensured Brooklyn would not rally this time.

 Atlanta led 61-52 at halftime and extended the advantage to 89-73 at the end of the third quarter.
 The Hawks pushed the lead to 100-80 early in the fourth quarter.